-Surgery is used to diagnose, stage and treat uterine sarcoma.
+Surgery is used to diagnose, stage and treat both types of uterine sarcoma.
 During the procedure, the surgeon removes as much of the tissue as possible.
 The following procedures may be used:

 - Laparotomy in which an incision is made in the wall of the abdomen to check for signs of disease.